kz8s/vagrant-kubernetes/README.md

 ### Vagrant only

-If you have a good Kubernetes build, build the Vagrant machine only
+If you have a good Kubernetes build from the previous step, build the Vagrant machine only

 ```
 sh build-vagrant.sh